-5.1.10.27 Battery calibration: refer manual
+5.1.12.21 Battery calibration: see manual

-If you insert a new battery or after the removal and anew insertion of the battery, it is possible, that the display of the capacity is not correct.
+If you insert a new battery, it is possible that the display of the capacity is not correct.
+However, this does not apply if you remove and reinsert the battery.
 To make it work correctly again, the battery has to be discharged and then charged completely.
-However, the calibration takes usually 30 to 50 hours!
+However, the calibration usually takes 20 hours!
 During this time, you cannot work with your device.
-For this purpose, the Active Star has to be connected to the included wall power supply to guarantee power supply.
-The battery calibration can only be activated in the menu item "Battery calibration: refer manual" by pressing the keys [SPC + 1 4 7] (Chord C).
-First you will read "option" and a few seconds later "charge, USB on".
+For this purpose, the Actilino has to be connected to the included wall power supply to guarantee a steady power source.
+The battery calibration can only be activated on the menu item "Battery calibration: see manual" by pressing the keys [SPC + 1 4 7] (Chord C).
+First you will read "(O)ptions" and a few seconds later "charge, USB on".
 Then the battery will be charged, discharged and then charged again completely.
-While discharging, the Active Star works with minimum power consumption.
-During this process, the elements will be set and deleted very quickly.
-At the end of the calibration process, the Braille display shows:"d=aahbbm c=ehffm V=g,gV", in which a,b,f and g stand for numbers.
+While discharging, the Actilino works with minimum power consumption.
+During the process the Braille pins will be set and reset in quick succession.
+At the end of the calibration process, the Braille display shows:" aa:bb e:ff g,gV ", in which a,b,f and g stand for numbers.

-The calibration of the battery can be interrupted by pressing the cursor routing keys CR36, CR35, CR36 one after another.
+The calibration of the battery can be interrupted by pressing the cursor routing keys CR16, CR15, CR16, CR15 one after another.
 The display of the capacity will still not be correct.
 The battery charging state depends on the time of the interruption.

-5.1.10.28 Restore factory defaults (R)
+5.1.12.22 (R)estore factory defaults

-By pressing the [TRC] key for this item, factory defaults will be restored for all Options items You need to confirm this function to avoid accidental reset.
+By pressing the [TRC] key over this item, you can restore factory defaults for all options.
+Actilino will prompt you whether you are sure to proceed.